Speculation mounts in countdown to Britain's royal baby

-LONDON Speculation about baby names, hair color and hypnosis swirled around Britain's Duchess of Cambridge on Thursday during her last solo public appearance before she gives birth to a royal heir.
+LONDON, June 13 Speculation about baby names, hair colour and hypnosis swirled around Britain's Duchess of Cambridge on Thursday during her last solo public appearance before she gives birth to a royal heir.

 British glossy magazine Grazia reported the duchess has considered using hypno-birth for a delivery expected next month in which women use a form of self-hypnosis to control pain by learning techniques to boost production of pain-relieving hormones.

-Bookmakers said bets favored the duchess joining the growing band of women dubbed "too posh to push" by opting for a caesarian rather than a natural birth.
+Bookmakers said bets favoured the duchess joining the growing band of women dubbed "too posh to push" by opting for a caesarian rather than a natural birth.

 The royal family has declined to give any details on plans for the first child of Prince William and Kate Middleton, 31, who have been officially known as the Duke and Duchess of Cambridge since their marriage in April 2011.